If your employer offers you an alternative job, you will need to think carefully.

 Specifically, you would lose your redundancy rights if:

-- your employer (or an associated employer, or an employer taking over the business) offers you a new job before your current contract expires and it starts within four weeks;
+- your employer (or an associated employer, or an employer taking over the business) offers you a new job before your current contract expires and which starts within four weeks;

 - the job is suitable for you; and